Justin-Lengvarsky/Duality/README.md

 ## How It's Made:

-**Tech used:** Hubl (HubSpots templating language), HTML, CSS, JavaScript, Three.js
+**Tech used:** Hubl (HubSpots templating language), HTML, CSS, JavaScript, jQuery, and Three.js

 Duality's drag and drop/customization functionality comes from Hubl, which also controls the spacing and layout of each page.
-The 3D orb on the fron page was created with Three.js, and any functionality (the mobile navigation bar and the map) were created using Vanilla JavaScript.
+The 3D orb on the fron page was created with Three.js, and any functionality (the mobile navigation bar and the map) were created using jQuery and JavaScript.

 ## Lessons Learned: